wayou/rollup-plugin-inline-image/README.md

 inline JPG, PNG, GIF and SVG images into rollup bundle.

-**Same as [rollup/rollup-plugin-image](https://github.com/rollup/rollup-plugin-image) but the ouput of rollup-plugin-image is module code witch won't work in umd format.
+**Same as [rollup/rollup-plugin-image](https://github.com/rollup/rollup-plugin-image) but the ouput of rollup-plugin-image is module code which won't work in umd format.
 This fork ouput plain string code which can be transformed by Typescript or babel and available in umd format.**

 ## Installation